 There are so many wonderful places to see in York including the ancient city walls, the River Ouse that runs through the center, Clifford’s Tower and much more besides.
 I’ve been visiting York since childhood and still have family in the city and love exploring its historic center.

-York is also excellently placed for exploring the nearby North Yorkshire Moors and Lake District National Park.
+York is also excellently placed for exploring the nearby national parks in England, such as North Yorkshire Moors and Lake District National Park.
 The city is definitely one of the best places to visit in England and a firm favorite of mine.